 Fadhili power plant make-up

-The Fadhili combined-cycle power plant will be equipped with five SGT6-5000F gas turbines in addition to SGen6-1000A generators and SPPA-T3000 control system.
+The Fadhili combined-cycle power plant is equipped with five SGT6-5000F gas turbines, in addition to SGen6-1000A generators and SPPA-T3000 control system.

-The natural gas required for the plant’s operations will be supplied from the adjacent Fadhili gas processing plant.
+The natural gas required for the plant’s operations is supplied from the adjacent Fadhili gas processing plant.

-The co-generation power plant will supply 400MW of electricity and steam to Fadhili gas processing plant, while the remaining 1,100MW will be supplied to SEC, for distribution to 1.1 million households across Saudi Arabia.
+The co-generation power plant supplies 400MW of electricity and steam to Fadhili gas processing plant, while the remaining 1,100MW is supplied to SEC for distribution to 1.1 million households across Saudi Arabia.

 Contractors involved with the Fadhili co-generation power plant

-Doosan Heavy Industries & Construction was awarded an engineering, procurement and construction (EPC) contract worth approximately $900m for the Fadhili power project in December 2016.
-The contractual scope includes offering services ranging from design to equipment manufacturing, installation and pilot operation at the plant.
+Doosan Heavy Industries & Construction was awarded an engineering, procurement, and construction (EPC) contract worth approximately $900m for the Fadhili power project in December 2016.
+The contract included services, ranging from design to equipment manufacturing, installation, and pilot operation at the plant.

-ENGIE will work together with Doosan Heavy Industries & Construction for the EPC contract.
-The scope of work will include the construction of a 380kV substation, which will be transferred to SEC in 2018 for ownership, operation and maintenance.
+ENGIE and Doosan Heavy Industries & Construction were engaged for the EPC works, including the construction of a 380kV substation, which was transferred to SEC in 2018 for ownership, operation, and maintenance.

-Siemens was awarded a $400m-worth contract to supply five F-class gas turbines for the plant.
-The turbines are being manufactured at the Siemens Dammam Energy Hub (SDEH) facility located in the Middle East.
-The scope of the contract also includes supplying five generators and a control system, and advanced power diagnostics services.
+Siemens was awarded a $400m contract to supply five F-class gas turbines for the plant.
+The turbines were manufactured at the Siemens Dammam Energy Hub (SDEH) facility located in the Middle East.
+The contract also included supplying five generators and a control system, and advanced power diagnostics services.

-Siemens, in association with ENGIE’s affiliate Kahrabel FZE, will also offer maintenance services for the turbines for a period of 16 years.
+Siemens, in association with ENGIE’s affiliate Kahrabel FZE, also offered maintenance services for the turbines for a period of 16 years.

 Financing for the combined heat and power plant

-The plant construction is estimated to be completed with a total investment of $1.2bn, as part of the SR50bn ($13.3bn) Fadhili gas extraction plant.
+The total investment for the plant construction was estimated at $1.2bn as part of the SR50bn ($13.3bn) Fadhili gas extraction plant.

 The financial closure for the construction of the power plant was achieved in January 2017.
-The project is partially financed through $950mn of non-recourse project finance debt by six banks including Export-Import Bank of Korea (Kexim), Islamic Development Bank, Sumitomo Mitsui Banking Corporation (SMBC), KfW Ipex-Bank, MUFG, and National Commercial Bank.
+The project was partially financed through $950mn of non-recourse project finance debt by six banks, including Export-Import Bank of Korea (Kexim), Islamic Development Bank, Sumitomo Mitsui Banking Corporation (SMBC), KfW Ipex-Bank, MUFG, and National Commercial Bank.

-The plant will enhance the supply of natural gas to Saudi Arabia to up to 17bn SCFD by 2020, creating growth opportunities for steel, aluminium and downstream value-added industries in the country.
+The plant was estimated to enhance the supply of natural gas to Saudi Arabia to up to 17bn SCFD by 2020, creating growth opportunities for steel, aluminium, and downstream value-added industries in the country.

-The plant will produce 1.5bn SCFD of sales gas, and 4,000 metric tonnes of sulphur a day through tail gas treatment.
-It will also supply 470 million SCFD of gas to the Fadhili co-generation power plant.
+The plant has the capacity to produce 1.5bn SCFD of sales gas and 4,000 metric tonnes of sulphur a day through tail gas treatment.
+It can supply 470 million SCFD of gas to the Fadhili co-generation power plant.